Institutions of society examples. Social institution: concept, types, functions

 Social institutions in public life perform the following functions or tasks:

 • Reproduction of members of society.
-The main institution that performs this function is the family, but other social institutions, such as the state, are also involved in it.
+The main institution performing this function is the family, but other social institutions, such as the state, are also involved.

 4. Broadcasting function.
 Society cannot develop without the transfer of social experience.
-Each institution for its normal functioning needs the arrival of new people who have learned its rules.
+Each institution for its normal functioning needs the arrival of new people who have mastered its rules.
 This happens by changing the social boundaries of the institution and changing generations.
-Consequently, each institution provides a mechanism for socialization to its values, norms, roles.
+Consequently, each institution provides a mechanism for socialization to its values, norms, and roles.

 What else to read